pcrov/Unicode/readme.md

 ## Data
 The test/data directory holds two files containing all possible UTF-8 encoded characters.
+All 1,112,064 of them.
 One as plain text, the other as json.
-These are not included in packaged stable releases but can be generated with `utf8_generate_all_code_points()` (returns the plain text string.)
+These are not included in packaged stable releases but can be generated with the example `utf8_generate_all_code_points()` function above (returns the plain text string.)

 ## Excerpts from the [Unicode 10.0.0 standard][1]:
 Recreated here for ease of reference.
 Nobody likes PDFs.